 On a Bluff

-Long before the couple built the pool, the woman’s sister introduced us and we shared our story and how we deliver the most pristine water available.
+Long before the couple built the pool, the woman’s sister introduced us and we shared our story and how we deliver the most impeccable water available.
 She loved the idea and from the start wanted one of our HydroZone 3™ pools.

 The couple’s house is very rustic looking with a multi-million dollar view, a perfect spot for a beautiful vanishing-edge pool.
 The clients were working with a general contractor remodeling the house.
 The contractor had brought in a local pool builder who claimed they built pools the same way we did but at a lower price.